What is an en bloc capsulectomy?

 What happens if all of the capsule cannot be removed?

 In all but very few cases, all of the capsule can be removed, however if there are particularly difficult areas such as on the surface of the curved sections of ribs or under the muscle, then Dr Lam will ablate these areas by first curetting or abrading and then he will use diathermy to ensure no cells or residual scar is left.
-Even still these small patches often represent a very small area in the area of 1-2cm square.
+Even still these small patches often represent a very small patches.

 In all cases, the pocket is washed with copious amounts of saline.